alk-alok/frontend-tuf-task/README.md

 This project is a dynamic one-page website built with React.
 It includes a banner with a controllable visibility feature and a countdown timer.
 An internal dashboard allows you to manage the banner's content, visibility, timer, and clickable link.
 The backend is integrated with a MySQL database to store and manage the banner data.

+##Important Points:

+- **This code is for frontend, If you want to see the code of the backend then go to another repository- [https://github.com/alk-alok/backend-tuf-task](https://github.com/alk-alok/backend-tuf-task)**
+- **Deployment**: I have deployed frontend at netlify :- [click me](https://66bc8a10d98256872057f348--darling-zuccutto-4b6864.netlify.app/)

 ## Project Structure

 - **client/**: Contains the React frontend.